 Efforts to prevent and control contamination throughout the food chain have helped to significantly improve the microbiological quality of food.
 However, in 2017, 27% of food poisoning outbreaks reported in France occurred in the home environment.
 Many consumers are not sufficiently aware of how microorganisms are brought into the kitchen, how they are transferred, and how they survive and multiply.
 To help consumers reduce risks of contamination at home, and more specifically in the kitchen, here are ANSES’s ten main prevention measures.

 The article has been added to your library

 Ten simple tips to prevent food poisoning in the home

-- 1.Before and during food preparation, wash your hands well with soap and water or using wipes, gels, or antibacterial solutions.
+- 1.Before and during food preparation, wash your hands well with soap and water.

 - 2.Avoid preparing meals if you have symptoms of gastro-enteritis.
 If you cannot get someone else to prepare the meal, be very careful about hand washing and give preference to foods that require little preparation.

 - 3.If spills occur in the refrigerator, clean the soiled surfaces with a detergent without delay.
 Refrigerators should be cleaned thoroughly as often as needed, but at least once a year.

 - 4.Each type of food should have its own chopping board: use one for meat and raw fish and another for cooked products and fresh vegetables.
 Once food has been cooked, do not re- use the dishes and utensils that were used for uncooked food without first washing them thoroughly.

 - 5.To prevent microorganisms from multiplying, do not store food for more than two hours at room temperature before refrigerating.